oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 type or complex type in embedded mode, the path is evaluated starting at the directly enclosing type.
-This allows e.g. specifying the value of an annotation on one property to be calculated from values of other properties of the same type.
+This allows e.g. specifying the value of an annotation on one property to be calculated from values of other properties of the same enclosing type.
 An empty path resolves to the enclosing type, and non-empty paths MUST follow the rules for annotations targeting the directly enclosing type.